19hours/sg-statutes/Acts/Work Injury Compensation Act.md

 [5/2008]

-(2) Where it appears to the Commissioner that compensation or interest is payable to an employee under this Act and the employee is mentally incapacitated before such payment is made, it shall be lawful for the Commissioner to receive and pay the compensation or interest to any one or more of the dependants of the employee for the benefit of the employee without the appointment of deputy for the employee under the Mental Capacity Act 2008.
+\*(2) Where it appears to the Commissioner that compensation or interest is payable to an employee under this Act and the employee is mentally incapacitated before such payment is made, it shall be lawful for the Commissioner to receive and pay the compensation or interest to any one or more of the dependants of the employee for the benefit of the employee without the appointment of any deputy for the employee under the Mental Capacity Act 2008.

 [5/2008]

 [21/2008 wef 01/03/2010]

+\*The words “committee or committees of the employee and estate of the employee required under the Mental Disorders and Treatment Act (Cap.
+178)” in section 22(2) will be substituted with the following words when item 1(54)(b) in the Second Schedule to the Mental Health (Care and Treatment) Act 2008 (Act 21 of 2008) is brought into operation:

+“deputy for the employee under the Mental Capacity Act 2008”.

 ### Compulsory insurance against employer’s liability